edistyping/priceisart-frontend/README.md

 Cache is not setting at Frontend browser -> Fixed;
 1. Fixing adding comments
+	= Fixed; Added a hook variable for tracking and added separate function for show/hide
 2. Implement upvoting/downvoting a comment
+	= Not Now
 4. Allow only logged in users to submit a comment
+	= Updated Express
+	- when user click 'Add a commenet' button without being logged in, throw error message
+	- Now update frontend to include jwt token

 5. Refreshing the page keeps the login session
+	- localstorage

 # To Do
 1. Limit 5 times per 15 mins;